-EZProxy can provide good access to licensed Web resources.
-It simply requires a NetBadge login, and will also work on any platform/browser, including mobile devices.
+EZProxy provides easy access to licensed web resources.
+It simply requires a NetBadge log in, and will work on any platform/browser, including mobile devices.

 ITS provides a "virtual private network" that puts your computer temporarily on the UVA network.
 You’ll need to register with ITS to put a certificate on your computer, and then download and install the network software.

 UVA Anywhere is available for Windows, Linux, and Macintosh computers.
 Once configured, UVA Anywhere provides reliable, fast access not only to Library databases, but also to non-web resources such as EndNote and Home Directory.
 Setup is more complicated than for proxy and requires downloading software.
 There can be problems with software firewalls and with some Internet service providers, including AOL.

 UVA Anywhere-Lite WebVPN enables UVA students and employees to access restricted resources such as online library journals and software downloads from off-Grounds using just a web browser.
 These resources would normally be accessible only if your computer is physically located on Grounds and connected to the University network.

 UVA Anywhere-Lite is not a full replacement for the standard UVA Anywhere VPN, which protects all network traffic, whether or not it’s web-based, between your machine and the UVA network.
 Install and use the full UVA Anywhere service where possible, and use UVA Anywhere-Lite when you need access only to access web-based resources.